 How much of the assigned reading did you complete this week?

-Do most people have troube dual-processing, especially when stakes and emotions are high?
+Do most people have trouble dual-processing, especially, when stakes and emotions are high?
 Please explain what this means?

 The authors use a metaphor about fishing to illustrate this point.
 Please explain the point.

 What three different conditions do you need to look for when caught in the middle of a crucial conversation to catch problems before they become too severe?